claytron/resume/index.rst

     This is a presentation all about my favorite Python Enhancement Proposal, `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_.
     At PyOhio 2010, I showed the crowd why a coding style guide is important.
     Practical examples were given to illustrate the point.
-    Then I gave advice on tooling to use to make writing PEP8 compliant code easier.
+    The talk also focused on what tools to use to keep your code PEP8 compliant.

 `Pioneer a Strategic Change in Content Organization with Plone <https://www.youtube.com/watch?v=fEIZRwCCRaI>`_
     This talk, given at Plone Conference 2012, focuses on the business use case for multi-sites in Plone.